Dump and Bake Meatball Casserole

 • Allow the casserole to cool completely before freezing.

-• Place it in a freezer-safe container or wrap tightly in plastic wrap.
+• Use a freezer-safe container or wrap tightly with plastic wrap and aluminum foil.

 Reheating Dump and Bake Meatball Casserole

-• Microwave: Place in a microwave-safe dish and heat in 1-minute intervals until hot throughout.
+• Microwave: Place individual servings in a microwave-safe dish and heat in 1-minute intervals until hot.

 Frequently Asked Questions